wodowiesel/SDRFunk/README.md

 - Usage at your **own risk** !!

 - Check laws of your country first!
-Some Frequencies are prohibited/illegal or need a Ham-License!
+Some Frequencies are prohibited/illegal or need a HAM-Licenses!

-- Listening / Spying & Decoding frequencies/channels encrypted without permission  is illegal!
+- Listening / Spying & Decoding on encrypted frequencies/channels without permission is illegal!

-*Help / Testers / Push-Pull-Requests / Issue-Reports and Feedback always appreciated!*
+*Help / Testers / Push-Pull-Requests / Issue- & Bug-Reports and Feedback always appreciated!*

+You can use it for your projects too if you want to!

 *Thank you and have fun!* 73 :)